 Four Seasons Hualalai

-Your Virtuoso Rate at the Four Season Hualalai with Inviato Travel includes:
+When you book the Four Season Hualalai with Inviato Travel you receive the following benefits:

 • Upgrade on arrival, subject to availability (from Poolside to Ocean View Prime only, Excludes Golf room suites)

 • Continental breakfast daily for up to two in-room guests, in restaurant (or $65 per room)